Source: adapted from Drewry Shipping Consultants and web sites of port authorities.

 With the growth of long-distance containerized trade, intermediate hubs grew in importance in connecting different systems of maritime circulation.
 They tend to be located along the main circum-equatorial maritime route through Panama, the Strait of Malacca, Suez, and Gibraltar.
 Intermediate hubs usually have a low maritime deviation, and many provide connectivity between north-south and east-west shipping lanes.
 Transshipment incidence is the share of the total port throughput that is “ship to ship”, implying that the final destination of the container is another port.
-The higher it is, the more a port can be considered as a transshipment hub.
+The higher it is, the more a port can be considered a transshipment hub.
 For ports with low transshipment incidence (less than 25%), transshipment is an incidental activity, while ports having a transshipment incidence above 75% can be considered “pure” transshipment hubs.

 Transshipment emerged in the 1970s as trade with Asia increased, but volumes were insufficient to justify direct connections to many ports.
 Ports such as Singapore, Busan, Tokyo, and Kaohsiung emerged as the first transshipment hubs.
-This eventually led to the setting of pure transshipment hubs at key locations along major shipping routes, such as Colombo, Salalah, Gioia Tauro, Algeciras, and Kingston.
-The emergence of major intermediate hubs favored a concentration of large vessels along long-distance high capacity routes while smaller ports could be serviced with lower capacity ships.
+This eventually led to the setting up of pure transshipment hubs at key locations along major shipping routes, such as Colombo, Salalah, Gioia Tauro, Algeciras, and Kingston.
+The emergence of major intermediate hubs favored a concentration of large vessels along long-distance high-capacity routes while smaller ports could be serviced with lower-capacity ships.
 Economies of scale over long distances are thus reinforced, permitting liner services that would otherwise be economically unfeasible.
 However, there is a limit to the hub-and-spoke network configuration and consequently also to the size of the vessels being deployed on the trunk routes.

-Seven major transshipment markets accounting for the bulk of the transshipment activity.
+Seven major transshipment markets account for the bulk of transshipment activity.
 They are referred to as markets since transshipment is an activity that is not tied to a specific port, unlike gateway traffic linked with a hinterland and inland freight distribution.
 Therefore, transshipment hubs compete for traffic related to a region/market.
-Geography plays an important role in the setting of a transshipment market, which is often at the crossroads of north / south shipping routes and where there is a bottleneck:
+Geography plays an important role in the setting up of a transshipment market, which is often at the crossroads of north / south shipping routes and where there is a bottleneck:

 - The world’s most important intermediate hub is Singapore, where 85% of the traffic is transshipment, which accounted for more than 26.9 million TEUs of transshipped containers in 2012.
-Major Asia – Europe shipping lanes are constrained to pass through the Strait of Malacca, which incited to the setting of an adjacent transshipment hub competing with Singapore; Tanjung Pelepas.
+Major Asia – Europe shipping lanes are constrained to pass through the Strait of Malacca, which led to the setting up of an adjacent transshipment hub competing with Singapore; Tanjung Pelepas.

-- There can also be a shift in the transshipment dynamics due to the changing commercial environment.
+- There can also be a shift in transshipment dynamics due to the changing commercial environment.
 For instance, transshipment incidence levels in the Japanese ports of Tokyo and Yokohama used to be in the 20% range but have declined to less than 10% as Japan was losing its role as a manufacturing center with many transshipment activities shifting to Korea or China.

 - The Mediterranean has only two points of entry (Suez and Gibraltar), both of which have significant transshipment activity and ports that are at the center of the basin (e.g. Marsalokk and Gioia Tauro).